 - Stay calm, cool, and collected.
-Keep your voice down and the level of your shock inside.
-In other words, expect anything but don't allow students control when they use shock tactics.
-If they find out how to push your buttons, they will. - Prepare a short handout of guidelines for helpers with instructions for trying situations.
-Encourage them to intervene rather than expecting the leader to fix the problem from in front of the group. - Establish basic rules. - Physical and verbal attacks are always inappropriate and should never be used as discipline or at any other time.
+Keep your voice down. - Remember that some discipline problems may be attributed to maturity level. - Prepare a short handout of guidelines for helpers with instructions for trying situations.
+Encourage them to intervene rather than expecting the leader to fix the problem from in front of the group.

+- Establish basic rules. - Physical and verbal attacks are always inappropriate and should never be used as discipline or at any other time. - Have helpers keep an eye out for potential situations and deal with them before they escalate. - Keep the program moving and keep kids involved so you don't exhaust their attention span.